mfeemster/keysharp/README.md

 	+ `IsClipboardEmpty() => Boolean` returns whether the clipboard is truly empty.
 * When sending a string through `SendMessage()` using the `WM_COPYDATA` message type, the caller is no longer responsible for creating the special `COPYDATA` struct.
 	+ Instead, just pass `WM_COPYDATA (0x4A)` as the message type and the string as the `lparam`, and `SendMessage()` will handle it internally.
+	+ Note, this will send the string as UTF-16 Unicode.
+If you need to send to a program which expects ASCII, then you'll need to manually create the `COPYDATA` struct.
 * A new function `Collect()` which calls `GC.Collect()` to force a memory collection.
 	+ This rarely ever has to be used in properly written code.
 	+ Calling `Collect()` may not always have an immediate effect.
 For example if an object is assigned to a variable inside a function and then the variable is assigned an empty string then calling `Collect()` after it will not cause the object destructor to be called.
 Only after the function has returned will the object be considered to have no references and `Collect()` starts working.